ucfjimg/ps2kbd/README.md

 easily be clocked out on an 8-bit parallel interface to another system.
 The shift keys and caps lock key are supported, and caps lock will correctly toggle the state of the caps lock LED.

+For more information on the low level protocol, see http://www.burtonsys.com/ps2_chapweske.htm.

+For information on scan codes and keyboard commands, see https://wiki.osdev.org/PS/2_Keyboard.